iontodirel/libaprstrack/README.md

 This libary is designed for implementing APRS trackers, and contains an implementation of the Smart Beaconing (TM) algorithm.

 The library is cross platform, and can run on Windows, Linux, and OSX.
-It also has been tested on the ESP32 platform.
+It also has been tested on the ESP32 and other embedded platform.

 Automatic Packet Reporting System (APRS) (TM) is a system for real-time digital data communication over ham radio.